A grassroots education coalition working to slow down the high-tech takeover of Baltimore County Public Schools

 The Chronicle of Higher Education: Understanding the Origins of Ed-Tech Snake Oil

-University of Colorado’s National Education Policy Center’s (NEPC): Does Class Size Matter?
+University of Colorado’s National Education Policy Center (NEPC): Does Class Size Matter? and Asleep at the Switch; Schoolhouse Commercialism, Student Privacy, and the Failure of Policymaking

 Class Size Matters: Online Learning vs. Class-Size Reduction; Which is Really “Personalized” and Which Helps Kids Learn?